jakubklinger/HR-Analytics/README.md

 ## 🗄️ Tables
 Table	Description
-shop_customers	Stores
+employees_new	Stores
-shop_orders	Contains
+salary_new Contains
-shop_items	Includes
+department_new	Includes

 ## 🛠️ Stack
 <ul>